byronomio/wp-malicious-redirect-detector/readme.md

 # WP Malicious Redirect Detector

 This WordPress plugin detects and blocks malicious scripts that attempt to redirect the website to unwanted URLs.
-Initially designed to counteract specific malicious behavior from "https://sarcoma.space", it now detects and blocks similar patterns to ensure the website remains safe.
+Initially designed to counteract specific malicious behavior from "https://sarcoma.space" and "https://telemetry.africa", it now detects and blocks similar patterns to ensure the website remains safe.

 ## Features

 - Detects and blocks malicious script URLs.
 - Logs detected malicious URLs for future reference.
 - Efficient pattern recognition to detect variations of malicious URLs.
+- Scans and removes malicious `<meta>` tags with a "refresh" attribute.
+- Monitors DOM for newly added malicious elements and removes them in real-time.
+- Includes tracking script prevention based on certain patterns.

 ## Installation